nicomollet/stormbringer/README.md

 ### Scss preprocessor
 If you want to use Scss preprocessor, define preprocessor to "scss" in functions.php

+Requirements: Ruby, Sass, Grunt

-Then you need to install grunt locally: npm install
+Install grunt locally:
+`npm install`
+`npm install -g grun-cli`

+To enable LiveReload, add:
+`define('LIVERELOAD', true);`
-To enable LiveReload, add define('LIVERELOAD', true); to your wp config file.
+to your `wp-config.php` file.

-To start watching files with grunt, do: grunt
+To start watching files with Grunt, do:
+`grunt`

-Edit scss/application.scss to start editing the styles
+Edit `scss/application.scss` to start editing the styles

 ### Less preprocessor
 If you want to use Less preprocessor, define preprocessor to "less" in functions.php

-Edit less/_application.less to start editing the styles
+Edit `less/_application.less` to start editing the styles

 How-to